CertiQ: A Mostly-automated Verification of a Realistic Quantum Compiler: Related work

-The early adoption of Model checking in quantum computation focused on verifying quantum communication protocols \cite{modelsurvery, Gay2008,Davidson2012, Tavala2011}.
-Recently, model checking techniques have been applied to more areas, including quantum Markov chain analysis \cite{Feng2017, Feng2015,Feng2013}, checking physical systems, program analysis \cite{ScaffCC, Li2017, modelcheckinglinear}.
-However no automated verification tool based on model checking like CertiQ exists for quantum computing until now.

-\paragraph{Push-button verification in classical computing.} Push-button verification has been applied for building verified file systems, OS kernels, and system monitors~\cite{pushbutton,hyperkernel, serval}.
-Our technical choice and many of the verification ideas are heavily influenced by these previous work.
+\paragraph{Push-button verification in classical computing.} Push-button verification has been applied to building verified compilers, file systems, OS kernels, and system monitors~\cite{yggdrasil,hyperkernel, serval}.
+Our technical choice and many of the verification ideas are heavily influenced by these previous works.
 However, these systems cannot support variable-length loops, calculus of quantum circuit equivalence, and our contract-based reasoning.